CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 {% include feature/image.html img="fetch-pull-gh-desktop.gif" alt="GitHub Desktop user clicking on fetch origin button and then pull origin button" border=true width="80%" %}

-## 5. Use GitHub Desktop to open your repository in Visual Studio Code
+## 5. Use GitHub Desktop to open your repository in VS Code

 - Check to make sure you are in the correct repository by viewing the top left section of GitHub Desktop.
 To switch between repositories, locate the **Current Repository** dropdown, and select the repository you'd like to open.